Lance Morrow

 The son of an editor of the old Saturday Evening Post and of a Washington columnist for the Knight syndicate, Morrow grew up in Washington.
 He attended Gonzaga High School, and graduated magna cum laude from Harvard University.
 For nine years (1996-2005), he was a University Professor at Boston University, where he taught presidential history and the art of the essay.

-The author of seven books, Morrow is a two-time winner of the National Magazine Award—the first for his original coverage in essay form of American cultural affairs, the second for his essay that was part of Time‘s special coverage of September 11th.
+The author of nine books, Morrow was a two-time winner of the National Magazine Award—the first for his original coverage in essay form of American cultural affairs, the second for his essay that was part of Time‘s special coverage of September 11th.

 Morrow’s study of the question of evil, arising among other things from his travel in the Bosnian war zone with Elie Wiesel, was a finalist for the National Magazine Award.
 Later, he turned the article into a critically acclaimed book—Evil: An Investigation.